Six rules for safer financial transactions online

 Use common sense

-To protect yourself against fraud, watch out for scams.
+To help protect yourself against fraud, watch out for scams.
 For example, be wary of deals that sound too good to be true, alerts from your "bank" that your account will be closed unless you take some immediate action, notices that you have won a lottery, or a refusal to meet in person for a local transaction.

 Typically this kind of message, whether sent by computer or phone, is designed to entice you to visit a phony website where criminals collect your financial data.
 (If you doubt the message's authenticity, call the company.)
 Learn to spot phishing scams and defend against them.